cmhamiche/Resolve-DNG-Workflow./README.md

 ![1  Color Management](https://github.com/user-attachments/assets/59c6d16e-b9ef-4ba2-adf8-7818d9465725)

-- In the "Color" tab, select those "Camera Raw" settings: "Color Space" "Rec.709", "Gamma" "Linear".
+- In the "Color" tab, change this "Camera Raw" settings: "Gamma" "Linear".
 You might get some bad banding if you tick "Highlight Recovery" (low saturation is fine, like recovering details on a white object).
 Copy/paste (middle click) to all your clips

 ![2  Camera Raw](https://github.com/user-attachments/assets/64492b10-b181-4220-bb86-f8411279d62b)